nikkilr88/egghead-asciicasts/up-and-running-with-preact/lessons/react-integrate-redux-with-preact.md

 }
 ```

-Just before this Ajax call happens, we'll dispatch the action userFetch.
+Just before this Ajax call happens, we'll dispatch the action `userFetch`.
 That will allow our user interface to update to a loading state.

 ```javascript
 export function fetchUser (username {